 CABALLEROS + BANDIDOS

-Laura Goodson was raised in South West Texas not far from the Mexico border.
-Yes she knows some spanish "dos cervesas, dos tacos, dos senoritas, por favor" and now hangs her hat between the mountains of Colorado and Houston, Tejas.
+Laura Goodson was raised in Southwest Texas not far from the Mexico border and now hangs her hat between the mountains of Colorado (Denver) and Tejas (Houston).

 Her Grandpa Pete taught her how to draw a cowboy hat at an early age and these days you won't catch her without one.
 Her art hasn't strayed much either.

-Laura Goodson’s work is a modern representation of western figures of the past and occasionally their unforgiving landscapes.
-Her work is dominated by bold hat wearing cowboys; she brings to life the cowboys, caballeros, bandits and outlaws.
+Laura Goodson’s work is a modern representation of americana/western figures of the past and occasionally their unforgiving landscapes.
+Her work is dominated by bold, hat wearing cowboys, bandits and outlaws.

-She lets the depth of her characters and their journey come through bold lines and hard shadowing to emphasize physical pain and grit that is only a portal to emotional discourse and hardship.
+She lets the depth of her characters and their journey come through bold lines and hard shadowing to emphasize physical pain and grit endured by emotional discourse and hardship.

-Laura has been featured in Jack Rabbit Gallery, Mexico City, Will Leather Goods, Arka Art Gallery, and supports violently through her charitable giving of her work: several community-focused non-profits.
+Laura has been featured in Jack Rabbit Gallery (Houston), Hacienda Zotoluca (Apan, Mexico), Will Leather Goods (Houston), Arka Art Gallery (Houston), and the Dairy Block (Denver).
+She supports violently through her charitable giving of her work: several community-focused non-profits.

 ride with us